 Clough earned a bachelor of science in physical education from Colorado State and a minor in anatomical science in May 1983.
 He went on to earn a master of science in exercise sport science from CSU in December 1990.

 Scott and his wife, Janet, are the parents of two children: son, DJ, a high school football coach at Elgin High School in Elgin, Texas, and daughter, Susan, a nursing student at Angelo State.

-Nathan Bigelow enters his first season as an assistant coach for the Southern Virginia football program assigned to oversee the tight ends unit.
+Nathan Bigelow enters his second season as an assistant coach for the Southern Virginia football program assigned to oversee the tight ends unit.
 He will also serve as the team's Director of Operations.

-Bigelow joins the Knights by way of Snow College in Ephraim, Utah, where he served for two seasons as the tight ends coach.
+Bigelow joined the Knights by way of Snow College in Ephraim, Utah, where he served for two seasons as the tight ends coach.

 At Snow, he coached four tight ends who went on to achieve NCAA Division I scholarships from the likes of Utah, Utah State and Middle Tennessee State.

 A native of Portland, Oregon, Bigelow coached at Sunset High School in Portland, Oregon, for the 2011 season.

 Before Sunset, he served on the coaching staff at Timpview High School in Provo, Utah, primarily overseeing the defensive line from 2007-10.
 For the 2007 and 2009 seasons, he assisted with the offensive line where he helped coach Xavier Sua-Filo, who went on to play at UCLA and was drafted last month by the Houston Texans of the National Football League.